Ashkelon Seawater Reverse Osmosis (SWRO) Plant, Israel, Israel

-With a capacity of 330,000m³ per day, the plant produces around 13% of the country's domestic consumer demand – equivalent to 5–6% of Israel's total water needs – at one of the world's lowest ever prices for desalinated water.
+With a capacity of 330,000m³ per day, the plant produces around 13% of the country's domestic consumer demand at one of the world's lowest prices for desalinated water.

-The large scale of the plant presented a number of technical challenges and necessitated a shift from the more familiar arrangement of several identical outsized trains seen in smaller RO installations to a three-centre model.
+The large scale of the plant presented a number of technical challenges and necessitated a shift from the more familiar arrangement of several identical outsized trains seen in smaller reverse osmosis (RO) installations to a three-centre model.

-The project included membrane desalination units and facilities for seawater pumping, brine removal, raw water pre-treatment and product water treatment.
-In addition, the scheme also required the construction of workshop and laboratory buildings, access roads and a dedicated gas turbine power station.
+The project included membrane desalination units and facilities for seawater pumping, as well as brine removal, raw water pre-treatment, and product water treatment.
+In addition, the scheme required construction of workshop and laboratory buildings, access roads, and a dedicated gas turbine power station.

-Built by VID, a special purpose joint-venture company of IDE Technologies, Veolia and Dankner-Ellern Infrastructure, the total project cost was $212m and was funded by a mixture of equity (23%) and debt (77%).
+Built by VID, the total project cost was $212m and was funded by a mixture of equity (23%) and debt (77%).
 The overall revenue over the period of the contract will be in the region of $825m.

-In common with other countries in this water-scarce region, Israel has chronic problems over water resources – which the Desalination Master Plan, launched in 2000, set out to address.
+In common with other countries in this water-scarce region, Israel has chronic problems over water resources, which the 2000 Desalination Master Plan set out to address.

 This called for the construction of a series of plants along the Mediterranean coast, to enable an annual total of 400 million m³ of desalinated water to be produced by 2005, chiefly for urban consumption.
 According to the plan, production is intended to rise to 750 million m³ by 2020.

-The contract for the Ashkelon facility – the first in the series of large-scale seawater desalination units – was awarded in September 2001, after an extensive tendering process beginning in July of the previous year.
-The concession was granted on a Build-Operate-Transfer (BOT) basis and at the end of the 25-year period, the plant transfers to the Government of Israel.
+The contract for the Ashkelon facility was awarded in September 2001 after an extensive tendering process beginning in July of the previous year.
+Concession was granted on a build-operate-transfer (BOT) basis and at the end of the 25-year period, the plant transfers to the Government of Israel.

-The three-centre design model adopted for this plant involves arranging the high pressure pumps, energy recovery devices and membrane banks so that they can each operate independently and flexibly.
+A three-centre design model was adopted for this plant, which involves arranging the high-pressure pumps, energy recovery devices, and membrane banks so that they can operate independently and flexibly.

-To provide twice the capacity first envisaged, two almost entirely self-contained, autonomous plants have been built on the site, each contributing 50 million m³/year of desalinated water.
+Two almost entirely self-contained, autonomous plants have been built on the site to provide twice the capacity first envisaged.
+Each unit contributes 50 million m³/year of desalinated water.
 With the exception of the seawater intake, the product water treatment system and the dedicated power plant, the site sub-systems have been duplicated to ensure independence of operation.
-In addition, those elements which are shared have been designed with the sufficient in-built back-up capacity to allow separate service to each plant.
+In addition, those elements have been designed with sufficient in-built back-up capacity to allow separate service to each plant.

-The North and South plants, which came online in September and December of 2005 respectively, each consist of a pumping centre, comprising three-plus-one large 5.5MW high-pressure pumps, to feed 16 RO banks – which contain 105 pressure vessels apiece – via a common feed ring.
-The complete facility, built over four floors, comprises 40,000 membrane elements and uses optimised, multi-stage RO and boron removal procedures.
+The North and South plants came online in September and December of 2005 respectively, each consists of a pumping centre comprising three-plus-one large 5.5MW high-pressure pumps, 16 RO banks that contain 105 pressure vessels apiece, and a common feed ring.
+Built over four floors, the facility comprises 40,000 membrane elements and uses optimised, multi-stage RO and boron removal procedures.

-An energy recovery centre made up of 40 double work exchanger energy recovery (DWEER) devices, collects pressurised brine from each plant's RO banks and reclaims the energy.
-The independent nature of this system increases both the flexibility of the system and its overall efficiency.
+An energy recovery centre made up of 40 double work exchanger energy recovery (DWEER) devices collects pressurised brine from each plant's RO banks and reclaims the energy.
+The independent nature increases both the flexibility of the system and its overall efficiency.

-The whole facility occupies 75,000m³ of industrial site, some 700m north of an existing Israel Electrical Company power station.
-Using the power station's cooling seawater discharge was one of a number of intake options initially considered, but was ultimately rejected in favour of using an open, submerged type, principally due to site constraints and hydrogeological limitations.
+The whole facility occupies 75,000m³, located 700m north of an existing Israel Electrical Company power station.
+Using the station's cooling seawater discharge was one of a number of intake options initially considered.
+However, it was ultimately rejected in favour of using an open, submerged type due to site constraints and hydrogeological limitations.

 The system comprises three parallel pipes, which safeguard supply and enhance operational reliability by producing non-turbulent feed water flows.
-High density plastic piping – simple to clean and relatively resistant to biological growth – has been used to minimise maintenance.
+High-density plastic piping that is simple to clean and relatively resistant to biological growth has been used to minimise maintenance.

 From the pumping station, raw seawater flows to the pre-treatment facilities through two separate lines.
 This ensures that the plant can at least continue to operate at half-capacity in the event of blockage or failure in one of the pipelines or static mixers.
 The dosing pumps at the chemical treatment facility are each equipped with real-time flow-rate adjustment and adequate redundant capacity has again been factored in to guard against down-time.

-Filtration is performed in two stages, starting with gravity filters containing gravel, quartz sand and anthracite media.
-The combination of long residence time and a distribution system designed to minimise clogging and preferential channel formation contribute to achieving high filtration efficiency.
+Filtration is performed in two stages, starting with gravity filters containing gravel, quartz, sand, and anthracite media.
+The combination of long residence time and a distribution system designed to minimise clogging and preferential channel formation helps achieve high filtration efficiency.

-The filters, which have an automatic backwash facility, offer a 33% standby overcapacity and have a proven ability to cope with storm turbidity levels.
-Two parallel batteries of cartridge filters form the second stage, with a built-in spare capacity of 40%.
+The filters have an automatic backwash facility to offer a 33% standby overcapacity.
+They have a proven ability to cope with storm turbidity levels.

 High boron ion reduction was an important design consideration.
 The method selected is highly flexible and readily adjustable to feed water temperature fluctuations, being capable of delivering a removal efficiency of more than 92%, when necessary.

-These demands, coupled with a number of other key requirements, including high pH tolerance, continuous low pressure operation, low membrane fouling and cost-effective, reliable performance, led to FilmTec elements being selected for the RO operation.
+Coupled with a number of other key requirements including high pH tolerance, continuous low pressure operation, low membrane fouling and cost-effective, reliable performance, these demands led to FilmTec elements being selected for the RO operation.

-Post treatment with lime re-mineralises the product water, before it enters the national water system.
+Post treatment with lime re-mineralises the product water, before it enters the national system.

-In keeping with the project's general drive to ensure reliability, efficiency and continuity of operation, electricity is provided from two separate sources.
-A dedicated gas turbine power station, fuelled by natural gas, has been built adjacent to the desalination plant, while an overhead line provides supply from the Israeli national grid.
+To adhere with the project's drive to ensure reliability, efficiency, and continuity of operation, electricity is provided from two separate sources.
+A dedicated gas turbine power station has been built adjacent to the desalination plant, while an overhead line provides supply from the Israeli national grid.

 The provision of a dedicated power plant is a major factor in both safeguarding operational reliability and reducing energy costs, as it is offers protection from daily or seasonal demand fluctuations.
 The desalination system is expected to run at a continuous base load for most of its operation.

-The contract was formally awarded by the Israeli Ministries of National Infrastructure and Finance, on behalf of the Government of Israel.
-VID, the special-purpose JVC, comprises IDE Technologies (50% and lead partner) and Veolia (50%).
-Originally, Veolia and Dankner-Ellern Infrastructure held 25% each.
-However, Dankner-Ellern's stake was later sold to Veolia Water (earlier Vivendi Water).
+A contract was formally awarded by the Israeli Ministries of National Infrastructure and Finance on behalf of the Government of Israel.
+VID comprises IDE Technologies (50% and lead partner) and Veolia (50%).

-The reverse osmosis membrane elements were provided by the Dow Chemical Company and the temperature and pressure transmitters by Smar.
+The RO membrane elements were provided by the Dow Chemical Company, while the temperature and pressure transmitters were provided by Smar.
 Mekorot distributes the product water.